 (Harriet Tubman’s $20 bill)

+Installation consisting of one double-sided bill and a wad of 36 small bills.
 Technique: Intaglio and dry-point etching on 11 plates: steel, copper and acetate.
-Sugar lift, hard and soft ground.
-Edition of 4 printed on both sides of Zerkall Artrag 300 gr. + 4 print runs cut into small bills.
+Sugar lift, hard and soft ground printed on Zerkall Artrag 300 gr.
+Limited edition of four installations.

 Dimensions: height 42 ½” x width 19 ¼” (108 cm x 49 cm)

 Small bills cut from large print: 7 1/16” x 3 1/8” (18 cm x 8 cm)

 This is one version, my version, of the twenty-dollar bill honouring Mrs. Harriet Tubman.
 The design of the real bill was to be completed and unveiled to the public this year, 2020.

 Tubman as visionary.
 The 20/20 vision unfortunately still necessary today in 2020.

 Scars upon scars – scarred skin, scarred earth, scarred society.
 The forest is a haven and an ally.
 Broken chains, snipped barbed wire, Northern stars, maps, bullets, teeth, tracks.

 I used a blue ink for the night of the forest which I made with an indigo pigment grown in my village in France.
 The red was evident to scream out the words.
 When I pulled the print I could see the Union colors but this was not at all pre-meditated.
 The making of the entire piece was a visceral process for me and something that I felt I owed to her since my childhood.